 If you have marketing skills…

 You are in luck.

-There are so many marketing skills you can take from a marketing-related job, apply them outside of work for others (or for growing your own project), thus building a profitable marketing side hustle.
+There are so many marketing skills (and blogging skills for that matter) you can take from a marketing-related job, apply them outside of work for others (or for growing your own project), thus building a profitable marketing side hustle.

 Just avoid getting yourself into trouble.